aws-samples/aws-lambda-clickhouse/README.md

 ![postman-example](./postman.gif)

 # Quick start
-(TBD - only deployment with AWS Cloud Development Kit (CDK) works now, see [the doc](#deploy-with-cdk)).
-1. Deploy [the AWS CloudFormation template]() to your AWS Account.
-Specify the USER_ARN paramater during deployment - this user will be granted permission to run queries.
-You can get your current user ARN with
+1. Have docker and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured.
+1. Clone the repo.
+1. Install and bootstrap AWS Cloud Development Kit (AWS CDK) - more details [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install).
     ```
-    aws sts get-caller-identity
+    npm install -g aws-cdk
+    cdk bootstrap aws://<AWS_ACCOUNT_ID>/<AWS_REGION>
     ```
+1. Install dependencies.
+    ```
+    npm install
+    ```
+1. Set the USER_ARN environmental variable to an ARN of the AWS IAM user that will be granted permission to run queries.
+To set it to your default AWS CLI user.
+    ```
+    export USER_ARN=`aws sts get-caller-identity | jq -r .Arn`
+    ```
+1. Deploy the stack to your AWS account.
+    ```
+    cdk deploy
+    ```

-1. See the TestUrl output in CloudFormation.
+1. See the TestUrl output in AWS CDK console output.
 It references a test file in the S3 bucket created during deployment.
 E.g.
     ```
     https://<...>.lambda-url.eu-central-1.on.aws/clickhouselambdastack-clickhousebucket<...>/test.csv
     ```
-1. Issue an HTTP POST request signed with AWS [Signature Version 4](#q-what-is-aws-sigv4-and-how-to-sign-requests-with-it) to this URL.
+1. Issue an HTTP POST request signed with AWS [Signature Version 4](#q-what-is-aws-signature-version-4-and-how-to-sign-requests-with-it) to this URL.
 Pass your SQL statement as a plain text in the request body.
 Use a pre-defined name `table` in all SQL statemetns.
 For example, with curl:
     ```
     curl 'https://<...>.lambda-url.eu-central-1.on.aws/clickhouselambdastack-clickhousebucket<...>/test.csv'
         -X POST